You gotta be patient.

 Here is a breakdown of those stages, and why they are important.
 Keep in mind that these stages are dependent on environment, light availability, and geographic location.

-The stages outlined here assume we are growing in the northern hemisphere.
+The cannabis growing stages outlined here assume we are growing in the northern hemisphere.

 This is the first stage of growth.
 It is when you start with the seed, and it sprouts and begins to show little leaves.
 There are special germination kits used to help this process along, where moisture is important, and the temperature needs to be warm.